Go Tell Your Quilt Story!

 Thank you for coming to this page to find out how to record your quilt story!
-A Go Tell It! video is designed to take you on a “behind the seams” tour to learn more about each quilt–the story of the quilt’s ‘why’ and ‘how’.
+A Go Tell It! video is designed to take you on a “behind the seams” tour to learn more about each quilt–the story of the quilt’s ‘why’ and/or ‘how’.
 Because every quilt has a story.

 Creating a Go Tell It! video is simple, and we’re happy to help if you have any questions.
 Here’s what you’ll need: